Conditional average treatment effect estimation with marginally constrained models: Introduction

-When estimating CR-CATE models from observational data where the treatment of interest was available, one approach is to use the constant relative treatment effect as an \textit{offset} term, while estimating the baseline risk.
-By combining the estimated baseline risk model and the fixed relative treatment effect, these models estimate the absolute outcome probability under treatment or no treatment.
-Some CR-CATE were found to be accurate in observational validation studies, on the basis of which treatment guidelines acknowledged a place for them in clinical decision making \citep{cardoso_early_2019, gradishar_nccn_2021}.
-However, due to confounding, the baseline risk cannot be estimated from an observational dataset where some patients were treated and others were not \citep{groenwold_explicit_2016, van_geloven_prediction_2020}.
+One approach to use the \gls{crate} assumption with observational data is to use the constant relative treatment effect as an \textit{offset} term in a model.
+Some models built with an offset term were found to be accurate in observational validation studies, on the basis of which treatment guidelines acknowledged a place for them in clinical decision making \citep{cardoso_early_2019, gradishar_nccn_2021}.
+Because \gls{crate} models target interventional distributions, the use of such model implicitly assumes that the \gls{rct}'s relative effect provides the correct offset and that its use controls for unobserved confounding.

-Because CR-CATE models target interventional distributions but were developed from observational data it is implicitly assumed that using the constant relative treatment effect assumption is sufficient for controlling for any unobserved confounding.
-At first glance this implicit assumption may seem plausible as the constant relative treatment effect is not estimated from the observational data but is plugged in from prior RCT estimates.
 However, whether the assumption is correct has not been discussed or verified.

-In this work we evaluate the validity of the assumption that a known constant odds-ratio for treatment allows for CATE estimation in the presence of unobserved confounding using the known odds-ratio as an offset term.
-We show that a known odds-ratio used as an offset is not sufficient for estimating CATEs.
-In spite of that, we find in numerical experiments the bias was low enough that using offset models still leads to better estimation of CATEs compared with the baseline of assuming a single risk difference for all patients.
-Finally, we observe that the odds-ratios reported in RCTs are not the odds-ratios that are needed for the offset method because RCTs generally report estimates of the \textit{marginal} odds-ratio, whereas the offset method requires the \textit{conditional} odds-ratio.
-We introduce a constraint to the offset method that restricts the offset models based on the \textit{marginal} odds-ratio from the RCT, and find empirically that these constrained offset models have lower bias.
+In this work we evaluate the validity of the assumption that a known constant odds-ratio for treatment allows for \gls{cate} estimation when using the known odds-ratio as an offset term.
+Under the standard requirements for observational causal inference, we show there is a mismatch in that the odds-ratios reported in \glspl{rct} are not the odds-ratios that are needed for the offset method because \glspl{rct} generally report estimates of the \textit{marginal} odds-ratio, whereas the offset method requires the \textit{conditional} odds-ratio.
+Further, when there is unobserved confounding, we demonstrate that even with the correct conditional odds-ratio offsets are not sufficient for estimating \glspl{cate}.